Ethiopia's Shadow in America

 Many of Price's works, including this, were lost for a long time and were found again in 2009.
 Ethiopia's Shadow was performed by the University of Arkansas Symphony Orchestra in January 2015.
 On September 30, 2018, Jordan Randall Smith conducted the Hopkins Concert Orchestra in a performance he claims is the first East Coast performance.
 On March 8, 2020, the Washington, DC, premiere of Ethiopia's Shadow in America was performed by the DC Concert Orchestra, conducted by Randall Stewart.
 The work was performed by the Akron Symphony Orchestra on November 13, 2021.

 This work was included in an album by the New York Youth Symphony that won the 2023 Grammy for Best Orchestral Performance.

 Structure

-Price divide the composition in three parts:
+Price divided the composition in three parts: